top of page

 Use of Empty Space

-Shanshui often uses large empty spaces, called "liubai," to create a sense of depth and breathing.
+Shanshui often uses large empty spaces, called "Liubai," to create a sense of depth and breathing.
 In minimalist photography, large open spaces or vast skies can be used similarly to accentuate a subject or to create an impression of solitude and calm.
-Let's take a closer look at this point.
+Let's explore further the significance and application of empty space in Shanshui and its equivalent in minimalist landscape photography.

 Emptiness in Shanshui and Minimalist Photography